9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 The encoded digit string, 9780132114677, is printed below the barcode.
 The left group encodes the digits 780132, with 9 encoded in their parity.
 The right group encodes the digits 114677, where the final 7 is the check digit.
-Here\'s a clean encoding of this barcode, from one of the many web sites that offer barcode image generation for free.
+Here's a clean encoding of this barcode, from one of the many web sites that offer barcode image generation for free.

 ![](ch12-barcode-generated.png)

-We\'ve chosen a row from the captured image, and stretched it out vertically to make it easier to see.
-We\'ve superimposed this on top of the perfect image, and stretched it out so that the two are aligned.
+We've chosen a row from the captured image, and stretched it out vertically to make it easier to see.
+We've superimposed this on top of the perfect image, and stretched it out so that the two are aligned.

 ![](ch12-barcode-example.png)